Why do you think women are taking a new interest in taxidermy?

 On a related note, depending on the culture, women have traditionally been the in charge of the home (with proof of women in prehistoric cultures having had a hand in the breakdown and preparation of hunted meat for mealtime), and throughout time as caretakers of the dead (tasked with washing, funerary duties, and last rites).
 Let's not forget the Victorian fancywork manuals with glorious details on why bird taxidermy was a great women's pastime.
 With all this, it really doesn't seem like such a "novelty" that women are drawn to this art form.

 Does being a woman offer differently informed perspective or approach?
-Maybe, but I think my background as a city person informs my work more than my gender.
-More importantly, it isn't about a trend or novelty, its simply being passionate about wildlife in an era where more people are having less contact with the natural world.
+Maybe, but I think my background as an urbanite informs my work more than my gender identity.
+More importantly, it isn't about a trend or novelty, its simply being passionate about wildlife in an era where more people are having less contact with the natural world, and being visible so more people can tell their story through this tradition.